The Grand Canyon, Arizona, USA

 Skywalk

-However, the West Rim is well known for the Grand Canyon Skywalk, which is a glass bridge that sticks out 70 feet above the crack of the Grand Canyon, so you can peep down into a death-defying experience.
+However, the West Rim is well known for the Grand Canyon Skywalk, a glass bridge that stands 70 feet above the rim, allowing visitors to peer down into a death-defying experience.

 Proximity to Las Vegas